 Jim Murphy, EVP/CFO/COO

-Jim Murphy has more than thirty years of financial and management experience, primarily in the energy industry, having managed the negotiation and execution of more than $15 billion in private equity and debt investments, power plant acquisitions and sales, and project debt and equity financing.
+Jim Murphy has more than thirty years of financial and management experience, primarily in the energy industry, having managed the negotiation and execution of nearly $20 billion in private equity and debt investments, power plant acquisitions and sales, and project debt and equity financing.
 He is a member of Invenergy’s founding group and is responsible for the general management of the company, as well as corporate and project finance, risk management, and asset optimization.
 Murphy currently is a member of the Board of Directors of the American Wind Energy Association (AWEA).
 Prior to the formation of Invenergy, he was Chief Financial Officer at Sky Gen Energy LLC, and previously was a Vice President with financial advisory and investment firm The Deerpath Group, Inc. and a manager with Arthur Andersen.
 He earned a BS from the University of Illinois, magna cum laude, and is a Certified Public Accountant.

 Jim Shield, EVP and Chief Development Officer

 With more than 25 years of experience in all aspects of the power generation industry, Jim Shield is responsible for the development, marketing, engineering, and construction of Invenergy’s wind, solar, and thermal energy projects worldwide.
 During his career, he has developed over 8,500 MW of power projects and negotiated 3,000 MW of long-term energy off-take agreements.
 Prior to joining Invenergy, Shield held various positions with Calpine Corporation, including Senior Vice President-East Region.
 Earlier, he was a key contributor in building SkyGen Energy from a start-up company, and a project manager at Indeck Energy Services.
 Shield has a BS in Mechanical Engineering from the University of Michigan and an MBA from DePaul University.
 He is a Registered Professional Engineer in the State of Illinois.